z0sun/Deployment7/README.md

   - Purpose
   - Issues
   - Steps
-  - System Diagram (Your diagram must include the default VPC, Region East and West VPCs)
+  - System Diagram (Your diagram must include the default VPC, Regions East and West VPCs)
   - Optimization (How would make this deployment more efficient, if you utilize ChatGPT make sure to explain what your prompt was.)

 - Lastly, save your documentation and diagram into your repository.
 Submit your repository link to the LMS